kanishkez/RL-Algorithms/README.md

 # CartPole-v1 Solved with REINFORCE Policy Gradient

-This repository demonstrates solving the **CartPole-v1** environment from OpenAI Gym using the **REINFORCE Policy Gradient** algorithm.
+This repository demonstrates solving the **CartPole-v1** environment from the Gymnasium library using the **REINFORCE Policy Gradient** algorithm.
 The project includes a complete implementation in Python and PyTorch.

----

 ## Overview